agile-ts/agile/README.md

 <br />
 <img src="https://raw.githubusercontent.com/agile-ts/agile/master/static/documentation_header.png" alt="Documentation"/>

-Sounds AgileTs interesting to you?
+Does AgileTs sound interesting to you?
-Checkout our **[documentation](https://agile-ts.org/docs/introduction)**, to learn more.
+Take a look at our **[documentation](https://agile-ts.org/docs/introduction)**, to learn more about its functionalities and how it works exactly.
-And I promise you.
-You will be able to use AgileTs in no time.
 If you have any further questions, don't hesitate to join our [Community Discord](https://discord.gg/T9GzreAwPH).

 <br />